rodegerdts/Pyalmanac/README.md

 This also includes some very minor changes and an improved title page for the full almanac with a star chart that indicates the northern navigational stars.

+**UPDATE: Jan 2020**

+The Nautical Almanac tables now indicate if the sun never sets or never rises; similarly if the moon never sets or never rises.
+The constant "search_next_rising_sun" in **config.py** determines how the *SunNeverSets* or *SunNeverRises* state is calculated.
+The code also has cosmetic improvements.

 ## Requirements

 &nbsp;&nbsp;&nbsp;&nbsp;Most of the computation is done by the free Pyephem library.